Advice on Motorcycle Claims

 How much compensation could I receive?

 The exact amount of compensation you will receive is difficult to quantify.
 It will be calculated on the basis of direct expenses, ongoing expenses (such as those incurred by medical treatment or reduced earning power) and a figure derived from the type and severity of your injury.
-Once we have all the details of your case, we may be in a position to give you an estimate of what you might receive.
+Once an expert injury lawyer has all the details of your case, they may be in a position to give you an estimate of what you might receive.